kvindasAB/ab-angular-boilerplate/README.md

     such as <a href="http://gulpjs.com">Gulp</a>, <a href="http://brunch.io">Brunch</a>
     and recently <a href="https://github.com/joliss/broccoli">Brocolli</a>.
     We are also aware that the build system can be simpler than it is right now, both for this project and ngBoilerplate.
-- We plan to migrate e2e tests from angular-scenario to <a href="https://github.com/angular/protractor">Protractor</a>
-    which is the new recommended tool by the angular team.
-    <a href="http://docs.angularjs.org/guide/dev_guide.e2e-testing">See more</a>
 - We will also plan to build a small application example with this project to depict how to use the different technologies together.

 ### To Do